ucsb-cs184-f24/Team11-GymBuddy/team/HW04Decisions.md

 Aavash Adhikari (Implementation) - I will be debugging our code specifically the keyboard bugs as well as implementing haptic feedback for the buttons on our app.

+Liam Ronarch (Implementation) - I will be working on integrating new features with our updated database.
+This will include real time udating of posts, profile pictures, and adding friends.

 # Design Document Link:
 https://docs.google.com/document/d/1AnqllMch9AZfqUlBrN_hT6Jvs0qlEjXLpUmE3VsSnwk/edit?usp=sharing